-Chapter 1.
-Difference between action for nullity and exception of nullity
+Difference between action for a declaration of invalidity and exception for invalidity

 Before going into the heart of the matter, let's look at a point of civil procedure that will be useful for the future.